survivejs/site/pages/index.md

   <span class="legend" style="font-size: small;">[Dennis Hamilton](https://www.flickr.com/photos/91555706@N00/3879384912/) - Kanban (CC BY)</span>
 </div>

 I expect you know the basics of JavaScript and Node.js.
+Some experience in ES6 won't hurt.
 Plenty of patience is needed as there's a lot to learn.

-Fortunately you don't have to be alone at your journey.
+Fortunately, you don't have to be alone in your journey.
 Community support is available through [gitter](https://gitter.im/survivejs/webpack_react).
 You can also [contact me directly](mailto:info@survivejs.com).